ldutoit/hacky_hour_data_management/README.md

 YES!

-Stillot enough space?
+Still not enough space?
 Ask [support@nesi.org.nz](support@nesi.org.nz) first, if it is not enough, you can get data on the [high capacity storage (HCS)](https://www.otago.ac.nz/its/services/hosting/otago068353.html) of the uni too.